dinoboards/yellow-msx-series-for-rc2014/ppi/README.md

 ## Jumper Configuration

 J1 maps the extended bus lines.
-The pins can be shorted to direct the signals to the extended bus lanes if the backplane supports these lines.
+The pins can be shorted to direct the signals to the extended bus lanes if the back-plane supports these lines.
 Alternatively wire jumpers as required between boards.

 J2 enables the onboard wait generator.
 For MSX compatibility, a WAIT state needs to be generated during M1 cycles for memory access.
 Short this jumper to enable the wait states.